 Literacy – This area concentrates on children’s phonic knowledge where they learn letters of the alphabet and the sounds they make.
 They learn to write their own name and use their phonic knowledge to write familiar words.
-Girls develop the tools necessary to decode regular words and read them aloud accurately.
+Children develop the tools necessary to decode regular words and read them aloud accurately.

 Mathematics – This includes counting, sorting, matching, seeking patterns and working with numbers, shapes, space and measures.
-Activities are planned which encourage girls to use everyday language to talk about size, weight and capacity to compare quantities and objects.
+Activities are planned which encourage children to use everyday language to talk about size, weight and capacity to compare quantities and objects.
 We emphasise the importance of developing problem-solving and thinking skills and encourage girls to be aware of numbers across the curriculum.

-Understanding the World – Girls develop skills, knowledge and understanding to help them make sense of the world.
-We encourage girls to explore the environment in our play area and extensive grounds.
+Understanding the World – Pupils develop skills, knowledge and understanding to help them make sense of the world.
+We encourage pupils to explore the environment in our play area and extensive grounds.
 Children are provided with opportunities to talk about past and present events in their lives and those of family members.
 They are taught to understand that other children don’t always enjoy the same things, and learn to appreciate different communities and traditions.
 We use a range of technological devices and computers to enhance their learning.

 Expressive Arts and Design – This area of learning includes Art, Music, Dance, role play and imaginative play.
-Girls are encouraged to experiment with colour, texture and form.
+Children are encouraged to experiment with colour, texture and form.
 They have the opportunity to safely use and explore a variety of materials, tools and techniques.
-Girls play percussion instruments and explore and learn how sounds can be changed.
+Children play percussion instruments and explore and learn how sounds can be changed.
 They create movement in response to music.
 They are provided with many opportunities to take part in imaginative role-play.